Excellent service. Thank you all. Really glad I chose you to handle my case.

 |AGE||28 at time of accident|

-In October 2014, the Claimant – then 28 – was involved in a road traffic accident when the Defendant failed to give way when entering a roundabout, knocking the Claimant from their bike.
-The Claimant suffered soft tissue injuries to his neck, shoulder, right elbow, right hip and chest as well as a variety of minor cuts sustained to the right hand, right ankle, knee, back and abdomen.
-He also underwent psychological injury which was then diagnosed as Adjustment Disorder with Anxiety.
+He suffered soft tissue injuries to his neck, shoulder, right elbow, right hip and chest as well as a variety of minor cuts to the right hand, right ankle, knee, back and abdomen.
+Billy also sustained a psychological injury which was later diagnosed as Adjustment Disorder with Anxiety.

-The Claimant required an MRI scan and X-ray, as well as immediate dental treatment to repair a fractured tooth.
-They will also require future replacement restorations.
-As far as long-term treatment goes, the Claimant also required a course of physiotherapy to help with their injuries and Cognitive Behavioural Therapy to assist with the psychological impact.
-It took a full 12 months from the date of the accident for the Claimant to achieve a full recovery.
+Billy required a course of physiotherapy to help with his injuries.
+He also underwent a course of Cognitive Behavioural Therapy (CBT) to assist with the psychological impact.
+It took a full 12 months from the date of the accident for Billy to fully recover.

 If you have been the victim of a road traffic accident that was not your fault, contact our expert team of road traffic accident solicitors on 0800 342 3206 or use our online enquiry form and we’ll call you back.